raspberrypilearning/sense-hat-advent-calendar/en/step_8.md

 ---
 title: How can I test my code if it's not December?
 ---
-Unless you are doing this project between 1st-24th December, you will always see the message "Keep waiting".
-If you want to test your message works properly for other dates, you can comment out the `strftime` part and put in a test day or month like this:
+Unless you are doing this project between the 1st and 24th of December, you will always see the message "Keep waiting".
+If you want to test whether your message works properly for other dates, you can comment out the `strftime` part and put in a test day and/or month like this:

 ```python
 day = 22 #int(strftime("%d"))